 After the masks were finished, we moved on to making Stella the Elephant hair bows.
 All of these girls were 8 and 9 years old, so I was fine with having them use the glue gun under my supervision.

 I went through each step of making the elephant bows with them and they took turns with the glue gun doing each step themselves.
 They ended up with some super adorable hair bows that they made all by themselves!
 They were all very proud of their work!

-I do not have step-by-step instructions, I just looked at a bow Sophia found on Pinterest and copied it.
+I do not have step-by-step instructions, I just looked at a bow my daughter found on Pinterest and copied it.
 It was actually very easy to do.
 We glued the finished bows onto hair clips, and each girl wore her Stella the Elephant bow home proudly.

 Our final activity was to fingerpaint a zoo, just like Ivan did.
 I had paintbrushes available for any girl who didn’t want to use her fingers.
 They had a lot of fun together deciding who would paint which animals and the final product was awesome!

 The back of our copy of The One and Only Ivan had some great discussion questions in it.
-I used them as a guide for the questions because these girls were still a little young for the really in depth questions that were asked.
-Sophia didn’t want to lead the discussion herself, so I did it.
+I only used them as a guide for the questions because these girls were still a little young for the really in depth questions that were asked.
+My daughter didn’t want to lead the discussion herself, so I did it.

 Some of the guests are always more willing to talk about the book than others, so just go with the flow.
 I always try to make sure I ask questions like “Who was your favorite character?” and “What was your favorite part of the book?” because they are not intimidating.
 It’s always fun to see the great things the kids learn from reading whichever book we are discussing.

 If you haven’t read this book yet, I highly recommend that you do!
 So many great lessons to be learned and conversations to be had!
 And lots of opportunity for a really fun book club, too!